Looking for some 5 senses coloring pages for your students while you study the human body?

 Have your student trace the words and then use different colors for each of the body parts!

-****You can have your student color pages, or as an alternative, you can have them cut out collages from magazines for each of the senses.
+****You can have your student draw their own picture, or as an alternative, you can have them cut out pictures from magazines for each of the senses.
 It just depends on their fine motor skills and which activity you think they would enjoy the most.

 Sense Of Taste